dnanexus/dnanexus-example-applets/Tutorials/webapp/rstudio_server/Readme.md

 ##### 1. Pull ready-to-use RStudio docker image from Docker Hub to your local computer by running in terminal:
+We are going to pull the image locally and upload it to the DNAnexus project instead of pulling the image directly from the Docker Hub.
+Caching the image in the project causes applet to load faster, as well as eliminates possibility that the applet will fail to load if the internet connection between DNAnexus and Docker Hub has problems.

 ```bash
 docker pull rocker/rstudio
 ```